alfarukky/Mytalorzone_By_Sahiba/readme.md

 ## Features

 - **Dynamic Product Catalog**: Browse through a variety of products fetched dynamically from the backend.
-**- Shopping Cart:**Add products to the cart, update quantities, and view the total price dynamically.
+**- Shopping Cart**: Add products to the cart, update quantities, and view the total price dynamically.
-** Price Formatting:**  Supports currency formatting for a localized shopping experience.
+**-Price Formatting**:  Supports currency formatting for a localized shopping experience.
-** Checkout Process: ** Seamless navigation from cart to checkout.
+**-Checkout Process** Seamless navigation from cart to checkout.
-** Responsive Design:**  Ensures a mobile-friendly and visually appealing interface.
+**-Responsive Design**: Ensures a mobile-friendly and visually appealing interface.
-** Toast Notifications:**  Feedback for user actions such as adding items to the cart or completing a purchase.
+**-Toast Notifications:** Feedback for user actions such as adding items to the cart or completing a purchase.

 ### Screenshot